3mdeb/openpower-coreboot-docs/devnotes/documentation.md

 In order to start from a common point, flash the original OpenPOWER firmware for Talos II.

-0. Checkout Talos II in [snipeit](http://snipeit) to avoid conflicts when someone else is also working with the device.\
+1. Checkout Talos II in [snipeit](http://snipeit) to avoid conflicts when someone else is also working with the device.\
-   Note: `snipeit` is only avilable from 3mdeb's internal network or via VPN connection
+   **Note:** `snipeit` is an internal tool avilable only from 3mdeb's LAN network or via VPN connection.

-1. Log into the BMC via SSH:
+2. Log into the BMC via SSH:

    ```
    ssh root@<BMC_IP>
    ```
    Ask the administrator for IP address and password to the Talos II BMC.

-2. Download the stock firmware image:
+3. Download the stock firmware image:

    ```
    wget https://cloud.3mdeb.com/index.php/s/canxPx5d4X8c2wk/download \
          -O /tmp/flash.pnor
    ```

-3. Flash the firmware:
+4. Flash the firmware:

    ```
    pflash -E -p /tmp/flash.pnor